Master of Music (MMus) Degree in the field of Vocal Performance

-A minimum grade of “B-“ is expected of all music students in their major applied area.
-A grade of “C+” or lower is considered unsatisfactory and will be evaluated in the following manner:
+A minimum grade of B- (2.67 grade points) per course is expected of all music students in their major applied area.
+A grade of C+ (2.33 grade points) or lower in a course in the student's major applied area is considered unsatisfactory and will be evaluated in the following manner:

-A music major who receives a grade of “C+” or lower in their major applied area will be placed on music probation.
+- A music major who receives a grade of C+ (2.33 grade points) or lower in a course in their major applied area will be placed on music probation.
 Music probation signifies that the student’s work has been sufficiently unsatisfactory to preclude graduation unless marked improvement is achieved promptly.
 A student on music probation may be absent from class only for extraordinary reasons and may not represent the school in any public function not directly a part of a degree program.

-If a student receives a second semester of “C+” or lower in their major applied area, whether for consecutive semesters or not, the student will be discontinued as a music performance major and merit scholarship from the Shepherd School will be discontinued.
+- If a student receives a second semester of C+ (2.33 grade points) or lower in a course in their major applied area, whether for consecutive semesters or not, the student will be discontinued as a music performance major and merit scholarship from the Shepherd School will be discontinued.

-Note: For music history and musicology majors a grade of “C+” or lower in any music history course is considered unsatisfactory and will be evaluated as above.
+Note: For music history and musicology majors a grade of C+ (2.33 grade points) or lower in any music history course is considered unsatisfactory and will be evaluated as above.

-Graduate degree requirement: a minimum grade point average of 2.67 is necessary for graduation.
+Graduate degree requirement: a minimum overall grade point average of 2.67 is necessary for graduation.